Trek the Lower Pecos Canyonlands of Texas with Shumla!

 – Hiking sticks, long sleeve shirts, long pants, hats, and gloves are strongly encouraged to hike through the brush.

 – Participants must be prepared to go to the bathroom outdoors, if needed, and pack out all trash.
-Restrooms are located within the Judge Roy Bean Visitors center and Shumla HQ.
+Restrooms are located within the park visitors center.

 – Minors age 8 and up are welcome on this Trek provided they are supervised by a parent or guardian.